 - Use heading styles (h1 through h6) rather than just formatting text to appear larger/bolder.

 - Format lists using bullets and/or numbered styles.
 Avoid pseudo lists.

 - Embed hyperlinks in descriptive, purposeful text.
 Avoid generic text like “click here.”

-- Add Title to document properties (different from file name).
+- Add a Title to document properties metadata (different from file name).